-I love decorating with book pages, and this Easter Egg Banner is a new favorite spring decoration.
+I love decorating with book pages, and this Easter Egg Banner is a favorite spring decoration.
 So easy, but so cute hanging on a mantel or shelf!

 I am pretty much giddy with how it turned out.
 And I can’t tell you how much I am loving having a white mantel— So glad I finally painted it!

 Here it is all spruced up for Easter.